 In your design, you’ll have a female slot that’ll locate into a male tab and hold the part together.
 In this box we’re showing here, we have four tabs and slots in each corner.
 If we put it together, it holds itself together really nicely.
-That’s the beauty of this tab and slots: if you’re needing to weld something or hold it when you bolt it together, it’s a great fixturing mechanism that you can incorporate into your design.
+That’s the beauty of using tabs and slots: if you need to weld something or hold it when you bolt it together, it’s a great fixturing mechanism that you can incorporate into your design.

 Tips for tab and slot designs with SendCutSend

 As you’re designing this, it’s important to remember a couple of things in regards to the slot size and style.

 Any time you add a hole to a part, you’re introducing a new area in which the part is weak.
 If it’s prone to high vibration or a lot of stress, you might see cracking in the corner of the slot, especially if it’s a square shape.
 If you have a squared slot, you will eventually see some cracking in the corners.